Calibration of the Bass Local Volatility model: Abstract

 \section{Abstract}

-The Bass local volatility model introduced by Backhoff-Veraguas--Beiglb\"ock--Huesmann--K\"allblad~\cite{BaBeHuKa20} is a Markov model perfectly calibrated to vanilla options at finitely many maturities, that approximates the Dupire local volatility model.
-Conze and Henry-Labord\`ere~\cite{CoHe21} show that its calibration can be achieved by solving a fixed-point equation.
-In this paper we complement the analysis in \cite{CoHe21} and show existence and uniqueness of the solution to this equation, and that the fixed-point iteration scheme converges at a linear rate.
+The Bass local volatility model introduced by Backhoff-Veraguas--Beiglb\"ock--Huesmann--K\"allblad is a Markov model perfectly calibrated to vanilla options at finitely many maturities, that approximates the Dupire local volatility model.
+Conze and Henry-Labord\`ere show that its calibration can be achieved by solving a fixed-point equation.
+In this paper we complement the analysis and show existence and uniqueness of the solution to this equation, and that the fixed-point iteration scheme converges at a linear rate. \\\mbox{ }\\ \emph{Keywords:} Stretched Brownian motion, local volatility model, fixed-point equation.\\ MSC (2020): 60G44, 65J15, 91G30.